Spectral measures and dominant vertices in graphs of bounded degree: Introduction

-Section~\ref{SectionDomVectors} is a reminder of spectral analysis for bounded self-adjoint operators on Hilbert spaces.
-In Section~\ref{SectionDomVertices}, on adjacency operators of graphs of bounded degree, we define vertex spectral measures and dominant vertices; we indicate examples of graphs in which all vertices are dominant, in particular vertex transitive graphs (such as Cayley graphs, in particular square grids and regular trees); there is also in Section~\ref{SectionFE} an example of an infinite graph in which almost all vertices are not dominant (a minor modification of the infinite ray).
-In Section~\ref{SectionFG}, on linear algebra, it is shown how the notions of vertex spectral measure and dominant vertices can be reformulated for finite graphs.
-Section~\ref{SectionFExamples} shows examples of connected finite graphs and their dominant vertices: finite paths, stars, finite graphs without dominant vertices at all, including trees and regular connected graphs, and distance-regular graphs.
-Section~\ref{SectionFE} is a continuation of Section~\ref{SectionDomVertices}, with other examples of infinite graphs (ray and stars) in which all vertices (or possibly all but one) are dominant.
+Section~\ref{SectionDomVectors} is a reminder of spectral analysis for bounded self-adjoint operators on Hilbert spaces, with an emphasis on dominant vectors and cyclic vectors.

+In Section~\ref{SectionDomVertices}, we review adjacency operators of graphs of bounded degree, and we define vertex spectral measures and dominant vertices.
+Proposition~\ref{transimpliesdom} shows that all vertices are dominant in vertex-transitive graphs; this applies to Cayley graphs, in particular to the infinite line, to square grids, and to regular trees.
+More generally, all vertices are dominant in walk-regular graphs (Proposition~\ref{wrg}).
+Later, it is shown that all vertices in the infinite ray (which has trivial automorphism group) are dominant, indeed cyclic (Proposition~\ref{PropExRay}); the proof we know uses classical properties of Chebyshev polynomials.
+By contrast, there is a minor modification of the infinite ray in which almost all vertices are not dominant (Example~\ref{Only2dom}).

+The next two sections are for finite graphs.
+In Section~\ref{SectionFG}, on linear algebra, it is shown how vertex spectral measures and dominant vertices can be characterized for finite graphs.
+Then Section~\ref{SectionFExamples} shows examples of connected finite graphs and their dominant vertices: finite paths, complete bipartite graphs, finite graphs without dominant vertices at all (including trees and regular connected graphs), distance-regular graphs, and Coxeter graphs.

+Section~\ref{SectionFE} is a continuation of Section~\ref{SectionDomVertices}, with other examples of infinite graphs (infinite ray and stars) in which all vertices (or possibly all but one) are dominant.
 Section~\ref{S+EofJc} is a technical interlude on a particular Jacobi matrix (its spectrum, its eigenvalues, and its cyclic vectors) which appears in the example of infinite stars (Theorem~\ref{exStars}).

-For the reader interested essentially in finite graphs, the important parts are Sections~\ref{SectionFG} and~\ref{SectionFExamples}.
+Similar questions on dominant vertices can, and should be asked about other adjacency-type operators on graphs (Laplacian, normalized adjacency, Mar\-kov, etc.).
+In Section~\ref{sectionMarkov}, me address briefly the \textbf{Markov operator} $M$ of a graph $G = (V, E)$, defined as the matrix of transition probabilities of the simple random walk on the graph (see for example \cite[Section 2]{MoWo--89}, where $M$ is called the transition operator).
+A vertex $v \in V$ is \emph{$M$-dominant} if the vector $\delta_v$ is dominant for $M$.
+When $G$ is regular of degree $k$, we have $M = \frac{1}{k}A$, and a vertex is therefore $M$-dominant if and only if it is $A$-dominant (= dominant).
+However, for non-regular graphs, the $A$-dominant vertices need not be the same as the $M$-dominant vertices; it is easy to verify that it is so in finite paths, for example.